Aggie Source Food Pantry Gets New Source for Fresh Food

 BOT elects new officers and adds a new member.

-College of Science and Technology,
+09/22/2023 in College of Engineering, College of Science and Technology, The Graduate College

 North Carolina Agricultural and Technical State University was granted $5.8 million by the National Institutes of Health (NIH) to create a genomics educational hub that will provide new educational and research opportunities for undergraduate and master’s students who are historically underrepresented in biomedical sciences.